gllmAR/docsify-wavesurfer-plugin/README.md

 ```
 <audio>
   <source src="./media/demonstrative.mp3" type="audio/mpeg">
-  Your browser does not support the audio element.
+  this is the description label
 </audio>

 ```
 <audio>
   <source src="./media/demonstrative.mp3" type="audio/mpeg">
-  Your browser does not support the audio element.
+  this is the description label
 </audio>